Revolutionary Communist International: History

-In 2024, two former members of the Swedish section of the international, Revolutionära kommunistiska partiet (RKP), made various allegations in the newspaper ETC, including that they had been sexually abused by a member of the party's executive committee.
+In July 2024, two former members of the Swedish section of the international, Revolutionära kommunistiska partiet (RKP), made various allegations in the newspaper ETC, including that they had been sexually abused by a member of the party's executive committee.
 The former members also accused the party of encouraging them to "give away their savings, distance themselves from their families, drop out of education and engage in sexual relationships with older party comrades."
 A Malmö-based publication, Magasinet Konkret, while critical of the RKP's politics, noted that the alleged abuser was asked to resign, while the party denied the other claims.
 Magasinet Konkret also disagreed with some of the characterisations made in the ETC report, such as the RKP having internal disciplinary processes being unusual for a political organisation, as well as noting the lack of substantiation of some of the more serious allegations.
-When asked for a comment, the RKP stated they have a "zero-tolerance to violence and harassment in the party" but their investigation was inconclusive but still even prior to the investigation the alleged abuser was asked to resign as they "did not show the responsibility that one would expect from a leading comrade".
+When asked for a comment, the RKP stated they have "zero-tolerance to violence and harassment in the party", that their investigation had been inconclusive but the alleged abuser had already resigned beforehand after being asked to do so because they "did not show the responsibility that one would expect from a leading comrade".